xv/xrails-login-ui/README.md

 Legal
 -----
-This project is distributed under the [MIT License](https://opensource.org/licenses/MIT)
+This project is distributed under the terms of the [MIT License](https://opensource.org/licenses/MIT)